sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

 ### Step 4: Set up credentials
 You can securely store your credentials using Modal secrets.
-When you reference secrets within a Modal script, the defined secret is automatically set as an environment variable. dlt natively supports environment variables, enabling seamless integration of your credentials.
+When you reference secrets within a Modal script, the defined secret is automatically set as an environment variable. data_load_tool natively supports environment variables, enabling seamless integration of your credentials.
 For example, to declare a connection string, you can define it as follows:
 ```text
 SOURCES__SQL_DATABASE__CREDENTIALS=mysql+pymysql://rfamro@mysql-rfam-public.ebi.ac.uk:4497/Rfam
 ```
-In the script above, the credentials specified are automatically utilized by dlt.
+In the script above, the credentials specified are automatically utilized by data_load_tool.
 For more details, please refer to the [documentation.](../../general-usage/credentials/setup#environment-variables)

 ### Step 5: Run pipeline